circleci/circleci-docs/jekyll/_cci2/workflows.md

               ignore: /.*/
 ```

-Final example of a simple 3-job workflow where

 The following example runs the `build` and `test` jobs for all branches and only `config-test.*` tags.
 The `deploy` only runs for `config-test.*` tags.

 ```